harrychy8/Capstone/README.md

 2. untar it into the repo folder using ```tar -zxvf required.tar.gz```

 3. cd into the created required directory, and unzip the mm.fa.gz file using ```gunzip mm10.fa.gz```

+### Start the application
+While there were plans to package this in an executable, for now please clone this repo and in terminal, navigate to the directory of the repo and run ```npm start```